- Refereed Articles

 - Talks & Webinars

-Research Interests: I am interested in a bunch of things relating to archives and libraries, including: making digital preservation accessible and actionable; digital preservation standards and certification; open government, open data, and citizen engagement; and subjects relating to archival theory and practice more broadly, such as community archives and decolonization.
+Research Interests: I am interested in many things relating to archives and libraries, including: making digital preservation activities accessible and actionable; digital preservation workflows, standards and certification; open government, open data, and citizen engagement; and subjects relating to archival theory and practice more broadly, such as community archives and decolonization.

 Hurley, G. (2017).
 Your comments here: Contextualizing technologies, seeking records and supporting transparency for citizen engagement.
 Tidsskriftet Arkiv, 8(1), 1-25. doi: 10.7577/ta.1956

 Hurley, G. (2016).
 Community archives, community clouds: Enabling digital preservation for small archives.
 Archivaria, 82, 129-150.